jscutlery/semver/README.md

 #### Tracking dependencies

 The **`--trackDeps`** option indicates that direct dependencies in the project's dependency graph should be taken into account when incrementing the version.
-If no version-incrementing changes are present in the project, but are present in one or more dependencies, then the project will receive a `patch` version increment.
+If no version-incrementing changes are present in the project but are present in one or more dependencies, then the project will receive a `patch` version increment.

 If you wish to track changes at any depth of your dependency graph, then you should do the following: